 - No history of comorbidities or medications that affect uric acid formation or excretion

-Primary hyperuricemia is aggravated by poor dietary habits!
+Primary hyperuricemia can be aggravated by poor dietary habits.

 - Combined decreased excretion and overproduction: high alcohol consumption

-- Supersaturation of uric acid in extracellular fluid → intraarticular uric crystal precipitation (coated by IgGs) → phagocytized by polymorphonuclear cells → release of inflammatory mediators and enzymes → local joint inflammation
+- Crystalline arthritis: supersaturation of uric acid in extracellular fluid → intraarticular uric crystal precipitation (coated by IgGs) → phagocytosis by polymorphonuclear cells → release of inflammatory mediators and enzymes → local joint inflammation

-- Chronic effects: repeated attacks → aggregations of urate crystals and giant cells (tophi) → destruction of cartilage and bone in joints → deformities and arthritis
+- Chronic effects: repeated attacks → aggregations of urate crystals and giant cells (tophi) → deformities and arthritis

 - Hyperuricemia with no symptoms

-- Acute severe pain with overlying erythema, decreased range of motion, swelling, and warmth; possible fever
+- Acute severe pain with overlying erythema, decreased range of motion, swelling, warmth

-- More likely to occur at night, typically waking the patient
+- Symptoms are more likely to occur at night, typically waking the patient.

-- Symptoms peak after 12–24 hours; regression may take days to weeks.
+- Symptoms peak after 12–24 hours and regress over days to weeks.

-- Chiragra: inflammation of finger joints, esp. metacarpophalangeal joint of the thumb (∼ 5% of cases)
+- Chiragra: inflammation of finger joints, especially metacarpophalangeal joint of the thumb

-- Others: ankle and tarsus (∼ 15% of cases), other toe joints, wrist, elbow
+- Others: ankle; , tarsus, other toe joints, wrist, elbow

 - Progressive joint destruction